Lymphomas are cancers of the lymphatic system. The lymphatic system drains excess fluid from tissues. It also helps protect against infections.

 Cancer occurs when cells in the body divide out of control or order.
 If cells keep dividing, a mass of tissue forms.
 These are called growths or tumors.
 If the tumor is cancer, it is called malignant.
 It can invade nearby tissue and spread to other parts of the body.

-Most people who develop non-Hodgkin’s lymphoma have no known risk factors.
-However, the following factors may increase your chance of developing this condition:
+Most people who develop non-Hodgkin lymphoma have no known risk factors.
+Men and people age 60 to 70 years old are at increased risk.
+The following factors may also increase your chance of developing this condition: